Guide

 • Massachusetts: 2 entries in current AFDC BUILD/RTC EV law filter.

 Treat permit budgeting as two separate decisions.
-First, the direct permit and inspection line item set by your local office.
-Second, scope-triggered work that can change permit path entirely, especially when service or panel upgrades are needed.
+First, the direct permit and inspection fee set by your local office.
+Second, scope-triggered work that can change the permit path entirely, especially when service or panel upgrades are needed.

 Most homeowner estimate errors come from bundling these together too late.
-Review panel headroom and service constraints before selecting hardware, then request permit-included quotes so approval steps are scoped in writing.
+Panel headroom, service constraints, trenching, detached-garage wiring, and utility coordination can all change the final permit and inspection burden.
+Review those variables before selecting hardware, then request permit-included quotes so approval steps are scoped in writing.

 For full install budgeting context, pair this guide with the Home EV Charger Installation Cost Guide and the Level 2 EV Charger Installation Cost Guide.